johnalison/WorkingPhilosophy/BookNotes/WakingUp.md

 - We can directly experience that consciousness is never improved or harmed by what it knows.
 Making this discovery, again and again, is the basis of spiritual life.

-- We need not away any data from the lab to say that self-transcendence is possible.
+- We need not await any data from the lab to say that self-transcendence is possible.
 And we need not become masters of meditation to realize its benefits.
 It is within our capacity to recognize the nature of thoughts, to awaken from the dream of being merely ourselves, and to become better able to contribute to the well-being of others.